 He's only 22 and a year out of college, but Troy Fritzhand's resume describes experience in commercial real estate, investment banking, event planning, high-end athletic shoe sales — and good-government websites, created with the help of older brother Tyler and younger brother Brad.
 First was the boldly named Ballot, software local governments can purchase to verify the authenticity of signatures on absentee ballot forms.
 (While pitching that product two summers ago the brothers got arrested in a restricted Senate hallway.
 The Capitol Police alleged the trio falsely claimed to work for Sen. Chuck Schumer when confronted.
-They denied that but agreed to perform community service to settle the case.)
+They denied doing so but agreed to perform community service to get the case dismissed.)
 For the past six months Fritzhand has been pitching Let Them Know, a free civic education and grassroots advocacy site.
 His answers have been edited for clarity and length.

 What's the tweet-length description of your organization?

 A mobile and web-based civic engagement platform that helps educate Americans on the issues important to them, reach out to their members in Congress and easily register to vote.

 That's hard, since I've been working to assist the community around me for as long as I can recall.
 In high school on Long Island it was educating fellow students on HIV/AIDS and working with the local special education population.
 At Ohio State I started a food banking club to feed the local homeless community, which still exists today, and made a volunteer consulting trip to a women's economic development center in Kathmandu.
 All these experiences opened my eyes to the possibility that when the effort is right, change is not only possible, but necessary.

 What was your biggest professional triumph?